ShalePumpkin/RogueChampions/README.md

  - Run `npm install`
  - Run `npm run server`
  - This should open the site in your browser

+# Deploying It
+Set up your GitHub pages in your repo to use the `gh-pages` branch.
+Then run `npm run deploy`.

 # Adding & Changing Content
 You can make changes in the `src/consts` folder to add new heroes, upgrades, villains, and expansions.